mapeditor/tiled/docs/manual/using-templates.rst

 Any created object can be saved as a template.
 These templates can then be instantiated elsewhere as objects that inherit the template's properties.
-This can save a lot of tedious work of setting up the object type and properties, or even just finding the right tile in the tileset.
+This can save a lot of tedious work of setting up the object class and properties, or even just finding the right tile in the tileset.

 Each template is stored in its own file, where they can be organized in